 Whether cook-cum-helpers are wearing head gears and gloves at the time of cooking of meals.

-Health Department while visiting the Noon Meal Centres under Food Safety and Standard Act, provides a kit material which is inclusive of head gears and gloves.
-But regularly these are not used by the Noon Meal Cooks.
-Instead the Noon Meal Cook and Cook Assistant have been advised to regularly cut their nails, wash hands, feet with soap before commencement of cooking and serving and to keep themselves clean and tidy.
+The Noon Meal Cook and Cook Assistant have been advised to regularly cut their nails, wash hands, feet with soap before commencement of cooking and serving and to keep themselves clean and tidy.